Leading Blog

 He believes this means embracing turbulence and crisis, not avoiding it.
 It means “flying through the thunderstorm.”
 While there are basic principles to leadership, Frohman says “there are no simple recipes.
 Until you have lived it, you don’t really know how to do it.”

 If you are going to learn to lead, you must develop a “particular frame of mind, a distinctive way of perceiving and acting.
-You must free yourself from habitual ways of looking at things, cultivate an independent and questioning perspective, and be ready to embrace alternative and counterproductive points of view.”
+You must free yourself from habitual ways of looking at things, cultivate an independent and questioning perspective, and be ready to embrace alternative and counterintuitive points of view.”

 Frohman offers four resources that aspiring leaders can use to learn how to lead: